Plexlogic/developer/docs/webhooks.md

       // It can be a published or draft version "latestVersion": {
         "number": "7.1",
-        "downloadUrl": "https://legalgateway-local.s3.amazonaws.com:443/media/documents/2499/Contract_2JS9d2q.docx"
+        // This URL is valid for 15 minutes from the event creation (`createdAt`) "downloadUrl": "https://legalgateway-local.s3.amazonaws.com:443/media/documents/2499/Contract_2JS9d2q.docx"
       },
       // Additional document facts, these can be seen in the Document Facts tab in a document page